nubs/bizgolf-ui/README.md

 Any changes, suggestions, or bug reports are welcome to be submitted on github.
 Pull requests are welcome!

 ## License
-This project is licensed under the MIT License.
+bizgolf-ui is licensed under the MIT license.
+See [LICENSE](LICENSE) for the full license text.